galaxyproject/training-material/Introduction/tutorials/Introduction.md

  ![](../images/rename_history.png)

-## Getting data from UCSC genome browser
+## Getting data from the UCSC table browser

 Now we are ready to do some analysis, but first we will need to get some data into our history.
-Galaxy can fetch data directly from external data sources.
-We will now get a list of all the exon locations on chromosome 22 from the UCSC genome browser.
+You can upload files from your computer, but Galaxy can also fetch data directly from external sources.
+We will now import a list of all the exon locations on chromosome 22 directly from the UCSC table browser.

 :pencil2: ***Hands on!***

-1. In the tool menu, navigate to `Get Data -> UCSC Main`
+1. In the tool menu, navigate to `Get Data -> UCSC Main - table browser`

  ![](../images/101_01.png)